Skip to main content

 Source facebook_ads_source

-This function returns a list of resources to load campaigns, ad sets, ads, creatives, and ad leads data from Facebook Marketing API.
+This function returns a list of resources to load campaigns, ad sets, ads, creatives, and ad leads data from the Facebook Marketing API.

 @dlt.source(name="facebook_ads")